Wine & Spirit Education Trust

 Since 2001, the Wine School of Philadelphia is an independent education center.
 It offers programs via the National Wine School.

 The school has the quality and volume of reviews that are expected for a school that has been operating for twenty years.
-Screenshots were taken February 7th, 2019
+Screenshots were taken pre-pandemic.
+There are now over 140 glowing reviews of the Wine School of Philadelphia on both Yelp and Google.

 The Wine School of Philadelphia’s Location